-- 4 Week Period Full Outcomes or Harvest Work 4 Week Outcomes
+- 4 Week Period Full Outcomes

 - 4 Week Period Partial Outcomes

 - 8 Week Period Full Outcomes

 - 8 Week Period Partial Outcomes

-- 12 Week Period Full Outcomes or Harvest Work 12 Week Outcomes
+- 12 Week Period Full Outcomes

 - 12 Week Period Partial Outcomes

 - 18 Week Period Full Outcomes

 - 18 Week Period Partial Outcomes

-- 26 Week Period Full Outcomes or Harvest Work 26 Week Outcomes, and
+- 26 Week Period Full Outcomes, and

 - 26 Week Period Partial Outcomes.

-The Provider must submit a Quarterly Outcomes Report within 10 Business Days after the end of each Financial Quarter which specifies the number of Employment Outcomes and Harvest Work Outcomes that the Provider claims to have achieved against each of the targets for that Financial Quarter.
+The Provider must submit a Quarterly Outcomes Report within 10 Business Days after the end of each Financial Quarter which specifies the number of Employment Outcomes that the Provider claims to have achieved against each of the targets for that Financial Quarter.
 If the Provider has achieved fewer Outcomes than the set target, the Provider must include relevant information as to why that was the case.